 |Dengue Fever, Chikungunya and/or Zika||There are many illnesses that are transmitted via mosquito bites and unfortunately we do not have vaccines to protect us against most of them.
 It is important to inquire with your healthcare professional regarding the specific risks and the different illnesses presently in circulation.|

-Bhutan is among the least performing Southeast Asian countries regarding health care quality, despite many governmental efforts to offer access to free satisfying medical care to the local population.
-Bhutan suffers from a severe lack of qualified medical professionals and the absence of a modern medical infrastructure.
+Bhutan is among the least-performing Southeast Asian countries regarding health care quality, despite many governmental efforts to offer access to free satisfying medical care to the local population.
+Bhutan suffers from a severe lack of qualified medical professionals and the absence of modern medical infrastructure.
 In densely populated cities, like Thimphu and Paro, relatively reliable medical centers can be found, like the Jigme Dorji Wangchuck National Referral Hospital.
 But their price remains very expensive.
-In rural areas, access to health care, even basic, is very limited, and sometimes non existent.
+In rural areas, access to health care, even basic, is very limited, and sometimes non-existent.